 “Such a coincidence,” she smiled.

 That seemed to put both of them at ease.
-Again the images of a little bird flashed through his mind.
-A little bird held back by a broken leg.
-She looked so delicate and despite the smile, he saw the sadness in her eyes.
+Again, the images of a little bird flashed through his mind.
+A little bird, held back by a broken leg.
+She looked so delicate and despite the smile, he saw sadness in her eyes.
 There was no way he could explain his protective feelings for this woman, who was essentially a stranger to him.

-“Do you want something to drink?” he asked.
+“Can I offer you something to drink?” he asked.

-When he returned to the veranda, she was sitting on the stairs, staring out over the sea.
-Her eyes were dry but the sadness wasn’t gone.
+When he returned to the veranda, she sat on the stairs, staring out over the sea.
+Her eyes were dry, but the sadness wasn’t gone.
 They sat next to each other, each with a mug of hot tea.